mrqasimasif/HyperSQL/README.md

 ```

 ## Run Tests
-- Onec our databse is installed and TPC-H data loaded, we can run the queries from ``hyper/queries/``.
+- Once our database is installed and TPC-H data loaded, we can run the queries from ``hyper/queries/``.
 - We prepared a bash script for this task.
 It can be executed from the ``/hyper/`` directory of this project.
 - Update the queries and results file path accordingly.
 ``` sh